Basic g5.6 is about Jesus, faith, hope, and love instead of religion.

 Support Toward Potential:

-To those hurting from circumstances outside your control or even mistakes you aren’t proud of, they do not define you and cannot control your future (from personal experience).
+Hurtful circumstances outside of your control or mistakes you aren’t proud of do not define you or your future.
 God leads to good destinations.

 Biblical Beliefs: